Ludwig von Gablenz

 Ludwig Karl Wilhelm Freiherr von Gablenz (19 July 1814 – 28 January 1874) was an Austrian general of Saxon origin.

 Early life

-Born in Jena in 1814 to a Saxon noble family, he entered the Saxon Army at the age of 17.
+Born in Jena in 1814 to a Saxon noble family, Gablenz entered the Saxon Army at the age of 17.
 In 1833 he transferred to the Austrian service.
 Gablenz fought in the First Italian War of Independence.
-Promoted to Major in the General-Staff-Corps he was transferred to Hungary to combat the Hungarian Revolution and was posted to the staff of FM Alfred I, Prince of Windisch-Grätz and then as the chief of staff to GdK Schlik's army corps.
-For his services in Hungary Gablenz was promoted to colonel in December 1849.
+Promoted to Major in the General-Staff-Corps he was transferred to Hungary to combat the Hungarian Revolution and was posted to the staff of Field Marshal Alfred I, Prince of Windisch-Grätz and then as the chief of staff to General der Kavallerie Franz Schlik's army corps.
+For his services in Hungary, Gablenz was promoted to colonel in December 1849.